 Are you looking for the perfect gifts for the travel lovers in your life?

-In the 15 years we’ve traveled together, and the eight years we’ve blogged on The Barefoot Nomad, we’ve had a chance to road test quite a few travel gifts.
+In the 20 years we’ve traveled together, and the fifteen years we’ve written on The Barefoot Nomad, we’ve had a chance to road test quite a few travel gifts.

-Some have been instant hits, like our GoPro HERO 6, my SCOTTeVEST travel jacket, and packing cubes.
+Some have been instant hits, like our my SCOTTeVEST travel jacket, packing cubes, and Scrubba Mini portable washing machine.
 There have been some duds as well, but we’ve left them out so we can concentrate on showing you the best travel gear out there.